Taylor Abrahamse

-Taylor Lawrence Abrahamse (born May 7, 1991) is a Canadian voice actor, most known for his (Note: Abrahamse identifies as genderfluid and uses both he/him and she/her pronouns.
-This article uses he/him for consistency.) music, Fangbone!, The Stanley Dynamic, Doc, D.N.
+Taylor Lawrence Abrahamse (born May 7, 1991) is a Canadian voice actress and musician, most known for Fangbone!, The Stanley Dynamic, Doc, D.N.
 Ace, and Norman Picklestripes.

 Life and career

-After begging his parents for an agent at the age of six, he began landing numerous commercials in television and radio, as well as print.
-Soon, this transitioned over into supporting TV movie and series roles, including Jimmy Osmond in the ABC biopic Inside the Osmonds, and Eliott in PAX TV's Doc, a series starring Billy Ray Cyrus for which Taylor was nominated for a Young Actor's Award for "Best Performance In A Supporting Role".
-Taylor also played Cinco, in the Ross Petty pantomime Snow White & The Group Of Seven, acting and singing alongside Canadian Idols including Ryan Malcolm and Billy Klippert, and Glass Tiger frontman Alan Frew.
+After begging her parents for an agent at the age of six, she began landing numerous commercials in television and radio, as well as print.
+Soon, this transitioned over into supporting TV movie and series roles, including Jimmy Osmond in the ABC biopic Inside the Osmonds, and Elliott in PAX TV's Doc, a series starring Billy Ray Cyrus for which Abrahamse was nominated for a Young Actor's Award for "Best Performance in a Supporting Role".
+Abrahamse also played Cinco in the Ross Petty pantomime Snow White & the Group of Seven, acting and singing alongside Canadian Idols including Ryan Malcolm and Billy Klippert, and Glass Tiger frontman Alan Frew.

-As a teenager, Taylor was a Top 40 finalist on Canadian Idol.
-After a spontaneous performance at a music conference, Taylor was discovered by Jimi Hendrix producer Eddie Kramer.
-That album, produced by Kramer with additional production by Taylor, was released in 2020.
-The lead single "I Won't Put Up With It", features a music video largely edited and directed by Taylor along with other projects.
-On the strength of the album, Taylor opened for "Hawksley Workman" won the Kerrville Newfolk Songwriting Contest, and has since toured various times through the US and Canada.
+As a teenager, Abrahamse was a Top 40 finalist on Canadian Idol.
+After a spontaneous performance at a music conference, Abrahamse was discovered by Jimi Hendrix producer Eddie Kramer.
+That album, produced by Kramer with additional production by Abrahamse, was released in 2020.
+The lead single "I Won't Put Up With It", features a music video largely edited and directed by Abrahamse along with other projects.
+On the strength of the album, Abrahamse opened for "Hawksley Workman" won the Kerrville Newfolk Songwriting Contest, and has since toured various times through the US and Canada.

-Taylor voices the lead character in the self-titled series Fangbone!
-(Disney XD), which began airing in 2016, and has a theme song written by Taylor and performed by Peter Driemanis of July Talk.
-Taylor voiced Luke Stanley in YTV's The Stanley Dynamic (Nelvana/Amaze), which lasted for two seasons.
+Abrahamse voices the lead character in the self-titled series Fangbone!
+(Disney XD), which began airing in 2016, and has a theme song written by Abrahamse and performed by Peter Driemanis of July Talk.
+Abrahamse voiced Luke Stanley in YTV's The Stanley Dynamic (Nelvana/Amaze), which lasted for two seasons.

 Other voice roles include Luis in The Future Is Wild (Discovery Kids), Yuki in Beyblade: Metal Fury (Cartoon Network), and Jonas in Bob!
-The Slob (Teletoon), in addition to supporting roles in series such as The Cat In The Hat, Total Dramarama and Looped!.
-Since 2019, he and Bryn McAuley voice the gophers in Norman Picklestripes (Universal Kids) alongside Dwayne Hill as the main character.
+The Slob (Teletoon), in addition to supporting roles in series such as The Cat in the Hat Knows a Lot About That!, Total DramaRama and Looped.
+From 2019 to 2021, she and Bryn McAuley voiced the gophers in Norman Picklestripes (Universal Kids) alongside Dwayne Hill as the main character.

+Personal life

+Abrahamse is a trans woman.
+She has previously identified as genderfluid.